whosonfirst/go-whosonfirst-index-git/README.md

 2021/02/17 16:00:17 Counted 120 records (indexed 120 records)
 ```

+By default `go-whosonfirst-index-git` clones Git repositories in to memory.
 If your emitter URI contains a path then repositories will be cloned in that path:

 ```
 $> bin/count \